 The capitulators of the neutral countries, the Scandinavian, for instance, propose to weather the storm of war in a refuge of "neutrality" and to help their bourgeois enrich themselves on military contracts, as they did in 1914-18.
 But times are different now.
-Today the fascist aggressors will not leave a single neighboring state in peace until they have drawn it into the orbit of their military adventures, until they have revised its frontiers in the interests of the "Aryan race."
+Today the fascist aggressors will not leave a single neighbouring state in peace until they have drawn it into the orbit of their military adventures, until they have revised its frontiers in the interests of the "Aryan race."

-The capitulators try to frighten the masses by asserting that the people's front provokes the fascists to aggression.
-But the formation of the people's front means resisting the fascist aggressors.
+The capitulators try to frighten the masses by asserting that the Popular Front provokes the fascists to aggression.
+But the formation of a Popular Front means resisting the fascist aggressors.
 It is not resistance but the absence of it that whets the appetite of the fascists.